 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 A slip means that someone who has quit tobacco uses it again a time or two.
 A relapse means that a person who has quit returns to regular tobacco use.
 Most people quit and restart many times before they quit for good.
 Most people who quit tobacco try many times before they succeed.
 So if you slip and use a little tobacco, don't give up.
 Talk to someone who has quit or to a counselor.
 Ask them for ideas on what to do.
 A slip could turn into regular use (relapse), so it's important to do something different soon.
 A relapse is just a sign that you need to try a different approach.
 If you tried to quit without medicines or a program, think about trying them next time.
 Medicines and nicotine replacement (such as gum, patches, or lozenges) can greatly increase your chances of quitting for good.
 And using both medicines and counseling is even more effective.
 Most people aren't successful the first few times they try to quit using tobacco.
 If you start again, don't feel bad about yourself.
 A slip or relapse is just a sign that you need to change your approach to quitting.
 Here are a few things you can do to help prevent a relapse.
-If someone else in your home uses tobacco, ask them to keep it hidden, or better yet, to quit with you.
-Triggers are things that make you want to use tobacco.
-For example, you may crave it after finishing a meal, when driving, or when you're around others who use tobacco.
-When you know your triggers, you can plan how to avoid them.
-And you'll know to be cautious when they are present.
-Changing how you think may be hard.
-But research has shown that cognitive-behavioral therapy (CBT) can help.
-Identify areas and activities where you are least likely to use tobacco and when you are most likely to use it.
-Think of other things you could do instead.
-For example, you could try something new.
-Keep in close contact with those who support your efforts—family, friends, your doctor, or a support group.
-Or call a tobacco quit-line for support.
-Mark special anniversaries of your quit date, such as 1 month, 3 months, 6 months, and 1 year.
-Figure out how much money you have saved by not using tobacco, and reward yourself for reaching your goal.
-It's impossible to completely avoid stress, but you can learn to manage it or reduce it.
-This will help you remain strong when you're tempted to start using tobacco again.
 It's common for people to use tobacco once in a while after quitting.
 Here are some ideas for getting back on track.
-It's common to have a few slip-ups.
-Most people who quit tobacco try many times before they quit for good.
-Don't give up.
-Plan what you'll do the next time you're in that situation.
-Ask loved ones for help.
-Try a support group, a quit-tobacco app, or a quitline that provides counseling.
-Avoid places where you can easily get tobacco.
-Don't buy any.
-If you're tempted to use tobacco, wait for the urge to pass.
-Try to learn from past situations when you resisted temptation.
-If you're not using medicine or nicotine replacement, think about trying it.
-Consider starting a quit-tobacco program or talking to a counselor trained to help people quit.
-Current as of: November 15, 2023 Author: Ignite Healthwise, LLC Staff Current as of: November 15, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: December 15, 2025 Author: Ignite Healthwise, LLC Staff Current as of: December 15, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Quitting Smoking: Preventing Slips or Relapses
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Quitting Smoking: Preventing Slips or Relapses

 What are tobacco slips and relapses?